csifrance/FactoViaOne.OpenSourceHardware/Readme.md

 * on the hardware side : [copyright and licence under the term of the "Open Source Hardware (OSHW) Définition 1.0"](./LICENSE).
 * on the software side : [copyright and licence under the term of the "Creative Commons Attribution-ShareAlike 2.0 Generic License" (CC BY-SA 2.0)](./LICENSE-CODE).

 This means in summary that :
 - you can freely reuse in an open-source application or a commercial application, as long as you keep the original attribution to the original author.
-- you have to clearly include the software copyright notice in all copies or substantial portions of the software.
+- the above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 - the code comes without any warranty of any kind.
 - the hardware's instructions comes without no liability for any damage to the hardware, or for personal injury during installation.